Andrew-XQY/XFlow/README.md

 ## 🔍 About the Project

-**XFlow** is a lightweight modular machine-learning framework, built with a clear high-level structure and developed through hands-on vibe coding.
+**XFlow** is a lightweight modular machine-learning framework, built with a clear high-level structure and developed through vibe coding.

-Originally created for physics research, it's now evolving toward broader scientific applications ML workflows: **Data → Processing → Modeling**
+Originally created for physics research, it's now evolving toward generic scientific applications ML workflows: **Data → Processing → Modeling**

 **XFlow** keeps things simple and minimal.